cb-technologists/blog/content/posts/windows-containers.md

     agentpool: linage
 ```

 - Notice both pod yaml definitions use  ```nodeSelector``` ([nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/)) to decide where these pods should be scheduled.
-If this is not specified, the Kubernetes scheduler will provision the pods following the [default behavior](https://kubernetes.io/blog/2017/03/advanced-scheduling-in-kubernetes/) which could possibly start a pod in the a node with the wrong OS.
-The tags used for the nodeSelectors are the default tags assigned by Azure when specifyng the nodepool name: ``` agentpool : nameOfNodePool ```.
+If this is not specified, the Kubernetes scheduler will provision the pods following the [default behavior](https://kubernetes.io/blog/2017/03/advanced-scheduling-in-kubernetes/) which could possibly start a pod in a node with the wrong OS.
+The tags used for the nodeSelectors are the default tags assigned by Azure when specifying the nodepool name: ``` agentpool : nameOfNodePool ```.
 To find the node tags you can use the command: ``` kubectl get nodes --show-labels ```.
 Other options to prevent scheduling errors are ```taints```  ([more info] (https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)).